Infinite qualitative distinction: Herman Bavinck

+Karl Barth

 Barth's book The Epistle to the Romans also emphasizes such a gulf.
 In the preface to the Second Edition of his commentary, Barth writes, "if I have a system, it is limited to a recognition of what Kierkegaard called the 'infinite qualitative distinction' between time and eternity, and to my regarding this as possessing negative as well as positive significance: 'God is in heaven, and thou art on earth'.
 The relation between such a God and such a man, and the relation between such a man and such a God, is for me the theme of the Bible and the essence of philosophy."

-Kierkegaard doesn't believe God is so objective toward human beings but rather that he is the absolute subjective being.
-He put it this way in 1846: